maxgmr/mfs16/mfs16book/src/instruction_set.md

 This is the list of MFS-16 CPU instructions.
 Each opcode is 16 bits + the length of the immediate value (if any).

+Instructions do not affect CPU flags unless otherwise specified.
+Any flags omitted by an instruction's list of affected flags are unaffected by the instruction.

+"iff" is short for "if and only if".

 ## Legend

 - **rn**: 16-bit register _n_.
 (A, B, C, D, E, H, L).